mhardcastle/iris-radioastronomy/docs/source/MeerKAT_Point_Source.rst

  	.. code-block:: console
 		python3 jobSubmitter_Combi.py

+The combined point source catalog is written to the MeerKAT folder.
 Once the catalogs have been combined, the last step is to assign an ID to all of the sources.
 To do this, run the following program.
 This will likely be combined with jobSubmitter_Combi.py in the future.

 	.. code-block:: console
 		python3 jobSubmitter_ID.py